 For automating some of the compliance aspects of contract and quoting specifically, both Chris Blaisure of Elastic and Brian Flood of Fastly have handled it quite similarly.

-By creating an order object in Salesforce CPQ and using custom fields that link SKUs to certain values, Elastic was able to create a dynamic order form that presents the SKUs a customer has purchased with only the terms that are appropriate to those SKUs.
+By creating an order object in Salesforce CPQ and using custom fields that link SKUs to certain values, Elastic was able to create a dynamic order form that presents the SKUs a customer has purchased with only the terms that apply to those SKUs.
 “This creates a dynamic form so that at the time that we’re closing the order, we’re only negotiating the items that were bought,” said Blaisure.
 “This has actually helped us out a lot in streamlining the process and saving cycles on the legal side.”

 “We actually building the same process now,” said Brian Flood of Fastly.
 “But what we also found really interesting is that you can influence a lot of behavior through your Quote-to-Cash process.
 Like through your approvals, you know where you put your thresholds is where your reps are going to price.
 The same thing is true with what you present on a sales order versus a MSA.
 And we found that we can actually generate a more favorable outcome for the company when you put certain things on a sales order as opposed to the MSA – something we’ve observed over time.”